 Passionate about making a difference to the lives of DWP’s 22 million customers, Mayank is positioning digital technology, data and security firmly at the heart of the department’s ambitious transformation plan.

 Dr Beth Singler explores the social, ethical, philosophical and religious implications of advances in Artificial Intelligence and robotics.
-As a part of the project she is producing a series of short documentaries: Pain in the Machine and Friend in the Machine are complete.
+As a part of the project she is producing a series of short documentaries: Pain in the Machine, Friend in the Machine and Good in the Machine are complete.
 Pain in the Machine won the 2017 AHRC Best Research Film of the Year Award.

 Beth is also an Associate Research Fellow at the Leverhulme Centre for the Future of Intelligence, collaborating on a CFI/Royal Society project on ‘AI Narratives’ with Claire Craig, Stephen Cave, Sarah Dillon and Kanta Dihal.
 In 2017/18 she will be on the advisory board for the RSA/Google DeepMind Citizen Juries.